gengyuncong/PhageCounting/README.md

 To store the output figures, you need to create a `output` subfolder, inside the main folder of the figure.

-For scripts involving MCMC (Fig. 3c, Fig. 5f, Sfig 7, Sfig.
+For scripts involving MCMC (Fig. 3c, Fig. 5f, Sfig.
+7, Sfig.
 12, Sfig.
 17, Sfig.
 19, and Sfig.
 20), we have provided the sampled parameters from previous runs in `.csv` in the `tmp` folder, which can be directly loaded into the notebooks using `pd.read_csv`.

 ## 2.2.
 MATLAB
 The scripts were developed using MATLAB versions 2020a–2023b (64-bit).
 To run the MATLAB scripts: